alemaan15/alemaan15/README.md

 ## Hi there, I'm Adrian 👋
 A passionate developer focused on building solid backend systems and scalable applications.

-# 💫 About Me:
+### 👨‍💻 About Me as a Developer

+I'm a **Full Stack Developer** with a strong focus on **frontend development**.
+I have professional experience building modern web applications using:

+- 🧱 **Frontend**: Angular, React, TypeScript, HTML, CSS, SCSS
+- ⚙️ **Backend**: Node.js (NestJS, Express), MongoDB
+- ☁️ **Cloud & DevOps**: Docker, AWS (Learning)
+- 🧠 I'm also learning about **AI pipelines** and preparing for the **AWS Cloud Practitioner certification**.

+I enjoy designing clean architectures, writing maintainable code, and continuously improving as a developer.

+### 🧩 About Me

 ### 🛠 Currently working on
-Building a room/apartment booking management app using Node.js + MongoDB, with a microservices architecture and free-tier AWS services integration..<br><br>
+Building a room/apartment booking management app using Node.js + MongoDB, with a monolite architecture and free-tier AWS services integration..<br><br>

 ### 🤝 I’m looking to collaborate on
 Open source backend projects focused on clean architecture, NestJS, Spring Boot, or backend best practices.<br><br>